cgomesu/bash-flac-diag/README.md

 # bash-flac-diag
-This is a simple bash script to test [FLAC audio files](https://en.wikipedia.org/wiki/FLAC) recursively and generate logs with good files (no errors found) and bad ones (at least one error found).
+This is a simple bash script for Linux to test [FLAC audio files](https://en.wikipedia.org/wiki/FLAC) recursively and generate logs with good files (no errors found) and bad ones (at least one error found).
 The script tests flac files with the help of [flac cli encoder/decoder](https://xiph.org/flac/documentation_tools_flac.html), which detects errors in the stream and when

 > the MD5 signature of the decoded audio does not match the stored MD5 signature, even when the bitstream is valid.